vaiibs/Potato-Disease-Classification/README.md

 # Potato Disease Detection:

-This project develops Potato Disease Detection web application using Streamlit in Python.
+This project develops Potato Disease Detection web application using Python.

 The CNN is trained to predict potato leaf diseases from labeled image datasets.